nomath4u/radiusnetworks.github.io/messageradius/mobile.md

     String mac = context.getSystemService(Context.WIFI_SERVICE).getConnectionInfo().getMacAddress();

-Note: While it is also possible to use iBeacon detection with Android devices with a low energy bluetooth chipset running Android 4.3 and later, only a small percentage of Android devices meet these criteria.
+Note: While it is also possible to use beacon detection with Android devices with a low energy bluetooth chipset running Android 4.3 and later, only a small percentage of Android devices meet these criteria.

 ### Registring devices